unipoco/roadrovers-sub/README.md

 This repository contains Advanced SubStation Alpha (.ass) subtitle files for "Road Rovers", a Warner Bros. animated series that aired from 1996 to 1997.
 The primary goal is to create complete, accurate English subtitles for all episodes and facilitate translations into other languages.

+While I’ve done my best to provide accurate phrasing, English is not my first language, so there may be errors or misinterpretations.
+I welcome feedback and corrections from others to improve the quality of the subtitles.
+Thank you for your understanding and support!

 ## Structure

 - `subtitles/english/`: Contains English subtitle files